-Take part in the National Endowment for the Arts Big Read by enjoying this year's selection, The Best We Could Do, by Thi Bui.
+Take part in the National Endowment for the Arts Big Read by enjoying 2023's selection, Interior Chinatown, by Charles Yu.

 "Working your way up the system doesn’t mean you beat the system.
 It strengthens it.
 It’s what the system depends on."—from Interior Chinatown

 by Charles Yu